 Learning experiences need to be:

-Meaningful: Learners have to care about they’re learning.
+Meaningful: Learners have to care about what they’re learning.
 Even if the standards seem boring, the educators must craft, market, or even sell the content–to some extent–as appealing to learn.
 Easier said than done?
 For sure.

 Memorable: What do you really remember from your childhood learning experiences?
 Why?
 What made them stand out as special?
 Of course, every day in your learning space won’t be a grand slam or a fireworks finale, but we frequently need to have those magical, sign post moments, where kids will say: “I will remember THIS.”